What is Depression?

 Depression can be treated

 Many people are prescribed and take anti-depression medication (ADMs).
 But research studies indicate that at best they suppress symptoms, and are not a cure.
 Various forms of psychological treatment have at least the same degree of success, do not have the potential highly dangerous side-effects of drugs and also dramatically reduce the risk of relapse after medication

 Psychology Melbourne's team of psychologists employ Cognitive Behaviour Therapy and other forms of evidence-based psychotherapy that have been shown to be highly effective in the treatment of depression.

-Our practice also employs evidence-based systems that have been proved to produce better outcomes.
-We offer an initial matching session and conduct regular progress checks to help fulfil our commitment to make psychology work for our clients.
+Our practice also employs evidence-based systems that have been shown to produce better outcomes.
+We offer an initial matching session and conduct regular progress checks to help fulfill our commitment to make psychology work for our clients.
 Our surveys consistently report a higher than average level of satisfaction.

 Some of the signs of depression include:

 Sometimes there is no obvious reason for depression.
-It can be a combination of things that affect people differently.
+It can be a combination of biological, psychological and social things that affect people differently.
 Some people are more susceptible than others, possibly because of their personality and coping style; childhood trauma including violence; family predisposition or hormonal or other biological factors.